If you seek to become smarter, taking up regular writing activities is a good place to start.

 This can work for you, too.
 Whenever you need to grasp a new concept, write down everything that you know about it.
 When you’re done, you’ll be able to see what you still need to learn.
 This is a highly useful skill and shows you how writing activities can really help make you smarter.

 If you want to start writing, then you need to do it regularly.
 Doing it whenever you remember won’t work.
 Writing every day is the only way to truly get the benefits of writing activities.
 Set aside a time and place and write about whatever’s going on in your head.
 It is recommended to write until you’ve filled up two pages, or around 750 words.

 You can use writing to improve your intelligence.
 It just takes a small amount of time and dedication to do so.

 ABOUT THE AUTHOR

 Brenda Berg is a professional with over 15 years of experience in business management, marketing and entrepreneurship.
-Consultant and tutor for college students and entrepreneurs at oxessays.com.
-She is self-motivated results driven individual who is encouraged to travel and share gained experience in career, business and self-development.
+She is a self-motivated and results-driven individual who is encouraged to travel and share gained experience in career, business and self-development.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.